Safeguarding your data

 User-level Data Access and Portability

-Customers may pull event information for any given user identifier via our User Explorer report.
-This feature enables customers to analyze and export event level data for a single user.
+Customers may pull event information for any given user identifier via our User Explorer report or the User Activity API.
+These features enable customers to analyze and export event level data for a single user identifier.
 In addition, our 360 customers may integrate with BigQuery to create a full export of all event data associated with their users in a single queryable repository.

 EU Privacy Shield